 Modeling your business capabilities is foundational to understanding your business.
 More importantly, connecting the strategic “what” we do with the tactical “how” we do it.

 Capabilities are the bread and butter for most enterprise architects, and for this reason, Ardoq has improved and standardized our best practices for Business Capability Modeling.

 To properly map your business capabilities, we have created a standard template that you can use to answer these key questions:

 Questions to Be Answered:

-How are our capabilities implemented?
+How are my capabilities implemented?